 Keep it separate, and only transfer across small amounts so that the available balance is smaller.
 It will be WAY easier to control your spending this way.

 Tip #4: Limit your spending days

-Decide on a limited time period that you're 'allowed' to spend money.
+Decide on a limited time period that you're 'allowed' to spend money, to help better control your spending.
 It could be one day each month, one day each week, or whatever suits you.

 Firstly, you have less time in which to spend money, but the biggest impact you'll make here is just by being conscious about your 'no spend days' decision.